-Permission to Work (F-1 visa only): According to immigration policy, International students may work 20 hours a week, on-campus only, during their first nine months of study.
+Permission to Work (F-1 visa only): According to immigration policy, International students may work 20 hours a week, on-campus only, immediately upon start of classes.
+Students must go through the normal competitive hiring process for student workers.
 After the first nine months of study, foreign students may request permission to work off-campus.
-Contact the International Students Office for information, (805) 378-1414.
+Contact the International Students Office for information regarding potential off campus employment, (805) 378-1414.